-To understand the meaning of gluconeogenesis, break the term into gluco, neo and genesis.
-Now, it is quite easy to remember the meaning of gluconeogenesis, where gluco means glucose, neo means new, and genesis means synthesis.
-Don’t get confused with the terms like glycolysis, glycogenesis, glycogenolysis etc.
+We could understand the meaning of gluconeogenesis, by breaking the term into gluco, neo and genesis.
+Now, it is quite easy to remember the meaning of gluconeogenesis, in which gluco means glucose, neo means new, and genesis indicates synthesis.
+So, don’t get confused with the terms like glycolysis, glycogenesis, glycogenolysis.

 The process of neoglucogenesis takes place inside the liver, cortex of kidney and enterocyte cells of the small intestine.
-Most of the steps in gluconeogenesis occur inside the cytosol than in mitochondria.
+Most of the gluconeogenesis steps occur inside the cytosol than in mitochondria.

 Gluconeogenesis differs from glycolysis by three irreversible reactions, mediated by three different enzymes.

 Step-1: Conversion of pyruvate into phosphoenolpyruvate

 It is the first reaction that bypasses an irreversible reaction of glycolysis, mediated by pyruvate kinase.
 The transformation of pyruvate into phosphoenolpyruvate includes two series of steps:

 Pyruvate carboxylase mediates the transformation of pyruvate to oxaloacetate by adding one carbon-dioxide molecule.
 An enzyme (pyruvate carboxylase) was first discovered in the year 1960, by a scientist named Merton Utter.

 Pyruvate carboxylase is a mitochondrial enzyme, which allows the pyruvate present in the cytosol to enter into the mitochondrial matrix via an association of MPC-1 and MPC-2 complexes.

 The carboxylation of pyruvate into oxaloacetate requires an input of a high energy ATP molecule and the presence of Mg2+ and Mn2+ ions.
 Pyruvate carboxylation results in formation of oxaloacetate and one ADP.